Celebrating WECA's 90th Anniversary

 2020 - Today

 In 2020, COVID shook the world and our industry.
-WECA responded by rapidly pivoting to serve its apprenticeship programs online to accomodate California's pandemic stay-at-home orders; including the quick rollout of alternative, video-demo based lab experiences.
-WECA successfully transitioned the hands-on components of its GetWired program for Electriciaan Trainees into online alternative lab experiences as well, and rapidly launched two new online certification exam prep offerings; one self-paced and one instructor-led.
+WECA responded by rapidly pivoting to serve its apprenticeship programs online to accommodate California's pandemic stay-at-home orders; including the quick rollout of alternative, video-demo based lab experiences.
+WECA successfully transitioned the hands-on components of its GetWired program for Electrician Trainees into online alternative lab experiences as well, and rapidly launched two new online certification exam prep offerings; one self-paced and one instructor-led.
 WECA was proud to continue to serve its apprentices, students, and members without missing a beat, and without any disruption to the educations of its thousands of apprentices and students.

 In 2020, a bright spot of the year was WECA’s San Diego apprenticeship program moving into a newer and larger facility -- co-located with AGC-San Diego -- that autumn.